A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Method

 To address the issue of data imbalance, the training of our model relies on diverse types of pseudo-anomalous images, generated using the methodology introduced in~\cite{zavrtanik2021draem}.
 A noise image is generated using a Perlin noise generator, and then Binarization is applied to the Random Perlin noise to acquire an anomaly mask $M$.
 The proposed pseudo anomaly image $I_{a}$ can be defined as follows:

 where $N$ is the normal sample, $A$ is the external data source an arbitrary image from, $\bar{M}$ is the inverse of $M$, $\odot$ means the element-wise multiplication operation. $\beta$ is the opacity parameter for a better combination of abnormal and normal regions.
-Figure~\ref{fig3} shows the pseudo-anomalous images generated by this strategy.
-In practice, we use a probability of 0.5 to decide if this generation method is activated or not, with the ablation study shown in Figure~\ref{fig10}.
+In practice, we use a probability of 0.5 to decide if this generation method is activated or not, with the ablation study shown in Figure~\ref{fig4_c}.
 Notably, the generation process is conducted in real-time training.